marcandrysco/CSE227-Project/prop/prop.md

 without necessarily thoroughly scrutinized for security.
 With the rapid pace of development of web standard, we believe that these technologies are prime candidates for bugs, vulnerabilities, and exploits.
-For example, prior exploits include address disclosure vulnerabilities [CITE], arbitrary code execution [CITE], cross-site scripting [CITE], and denial-of-service bugs [CITE].
+For example, prior exploits include [address disclosure vulnerabilities], [arbitrary code execution], [cross-site scripting], and [denial-of-service bugs].

 ## Prior Work